One of the Renaissance's great masterpieces, the Duomo's cupola was built between 1420 and 1436. Filippo Brunelleschi, taking...

 When Michelangelo went to work on St Peter's in Rome, he reportedly said: 'I go to build a greater dome, but not a fairer one'.
 One of...

-With its old stone vaults, scrubbed wooden tables and refreshingly modern air, this enoteca run by the dynamic and charismatic Igor is...
+With its old stone vaults, scrubbed wooden tables and refreshingly modern air, this enoteca run by the dynamic and charismatic Nicolas...

 Piazza del Duomo · interesting places nearby

-Its neo-Gothic facade was designed in the 19th century by architect Emilio de Fabris to replace the uncompleted original, torn down in the 16th century.
+The Duomo's neo-Gothic facade was designed in the 19th century by architect Emilio de Fabris to replace the uncompleted original, torn down in the 16th century.
 The oldest and most clearly Gothic part of the cathedral is its south flank, pierced by Porta dei Canonici (Canons' Door), a mid-14th-century High Gothic creation (you enter here to climb up inside the dome).